jmonlong/manu-vggafannot/manuscript.md

 The annotations of the HPRC v1.1 pangenome were deposited on Zenodo at `??ZENODO_LINK??`{.red}.
 This includes gene annotations, repeats from RepeatMasker, simple repeats and segmental duplications.
-Coverage tracks for the `??` ENCODE ATAC-seq samples are also available in this repository.
+Coverage tracks for the seven ENCODE ATAC-seq samples are also available in this repository.

 ## References {.page_break_before}